PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 -	Boarder around the image is not required.
 -	A loose, detachable cover sheet may be laid over the art face to protect it if shipping.
 Spray chalk and pastel entries with a fixative to eliminate possible scuffing and smudging during transfer of artwork.
 -	No lettering, words, signatures, or initials may appear on the front of the design.
 This will result in disqualification.
--	Submission must be accompanied by a written message (no more than 150 words) indicating what about nature inspired them to create the art they did.
+-	Submission must be accompanied by a written message (no more than 90 words) indicating what about nature inspired them to create the art they did.
 More information about this is below.

 ### Artistic Theme and Message:

 The purpose of this activity is to encourage youth to get outdoors with their families.
 Therefore, the submitted artwork must be focused around an individual’s experience in nature.
 It is asked of the contestants that part of your process needs to be spending time in nature to become inspired.
 The hope is that individuals will come to understand that nature is everywhere.
 It can be found in their backyard, down the block, at their school, or in a designated space like a refuge.
 To provide some guidance of the topic to consider, the committee has posed a question to reflect on as contestants imagine what they want to create.
 Think about and reflect on this:

-<p align="center"><b>“Picture Yourself in Nature”</b></p>
+<p align="center"><b>“The Healing Art of Nature”</b></p>

 We request that youth entering the contest find ways to explore nature, in ways that they are able to, in order to find what inspires them.
 This is important as one of the submission rules is to provide a written explanation of their experience and where their inspiration came from while spending time (in whatever way they can) with nature.
-This write needs to be 150 or less and help the judges understand why the contestant created the piece they submitted.
-The submission needs to be provided when handing over the artwork.
+This narrative needs to be 90 words or less and should help the judges understand why the contestant created the piece they submitted.
+The narrative needs to accompany the art submission.

 ### Judging:

--	All phases of judging will be open to general public (unless COVID restrictions do not allow for large numbers in a room at a time).
+-	We plan to have all phases of judging open to general public
--	The six judges will represent members from The Friends of TRNWRC, USFWS/TRNWRC and the OCC
+-	The judges will represent members from The Friends of TRNWRC, USFWS/TRNWRC and the OCC
--	Artwork will be judged by group level as follows: Grades K-3, Grades 4-6, Grades 7-9, Grades 10-12
+-	Artwork will be judged by group level as follows: Grades K-2, Grades 3-5, Grades 6-8, Grades 9-12
 -	Awards will be selected by level.
-Each level will have a First Place, Second Place and Third Place winner, one each.
-There can be up to 4 Honorable mentions, depending on the number of entries.
-One entry will be selected as “Best of Show”
+Each level will have a First Place, Second Place and Third Place winner, and an Honorable Mention.
+One entry will be selected as Judge’s Choice for “Best of Show”

 ### Recognition:

 -	All entries will receive certificates from The Friends, the Refuge and OCC.
 -	Each First, Second and Third Place winners will receive a special recognition certificate, ribbon and prize provide by the Friends.
--	The “Best of Show” winner will receive a $500 scholarship from the OCC
+-	The Judge’s Choice “Best of Show” winner will receive a $500 scholarship from the OCC

 ### Return of Entries:

-The returning of all entries will be coordinated by the OCC after the exhibition in February of 2023.
+The returning of all entries will be coordinated by the OCC after the exhibition at the Art Space in February of 2024.
 Every effort will be made to safely return artwork to the student.
 The Friends, USFWS and the OCC will not be liable for any work that is damaged or lost during this contest.
 All unclaimed entries will be disposed of 30 days after the January art expedition ends.

 ### Rights of Images: